Skip to main content

 • Share access keys with your team—only those with the key can decrypt and view the files

-• Collaborate securely, knowing your data is protected from unauthorized access, even if intercepted
+• Collaborate securely, knowing your data is protected from unauthorised access, even if intercepted

-Unlike standard encryption, which protects files at rest and in transit, E2EE ensures that your files remain encrypted throughout the collaboration process—so even our cloud storage can’t access them.
+Unlike standard encryption, which protects files at rest and in transit, end-to-end encryption ensures that your files remain encrypted throughout the collaboration process.
+This means your files stay private from upload to access—so even our cloud storage can’t read them.

 Try out E2EE in your account and keep your business data protected without sacrificing efficiency.